If you’ve still to upgrade your halogen spotlights to LED, time is running out.

 Halogen MR16 Spotlights

 Spotlights are ‘directional’ light bulbs that emit light in a focused beam.
-Halogen spotlights are a form of incandescent bulb that use a tungsten filament and a mix of inert and halogen gases to produce light.
+Halogen spotlights are a form of incandescent light bulb that use a tungsten filament and a mix of inert and halogen gases to produce light.
 The European Commission directive in September 2016 banned the manufacture of this type of power-hungry spotlights.

-LED (light-emitting diode) light bulbs are the most technologically advanced and energy-efficient bulbs available.
-They last many times longer than halogen bulbs, produce the same amount of light, but use only a fraction of the energy.
+LED (light-emitting diode) light bulbs are the most technologically advanced and energy-efficient light bulbs available.
+They last many times longer than halogen light bulbs, produce the same amount of light, but use only a fraction of the energy.
 Most LED light bulbs can be used with existing light fittings (this is called retrofitting).

 Most light bulbs operate off mains voltage (see below), but some light fittings are designed to be lower voltage.
 These are most commonly used in integrated kitchen fittings, where space is at a premium and smaller light bulbs are a necessity.
 Low voltage light fittings often need a compatible transformer (see below) to convert mains voltage to the correct, lower voltage.
 Most low voltage spotlights will be between 12-24 volts.

 The voltage of a building’s electrical circuits. in the UK mains voltage was 240 volts until late in the 20th Century, when it was changed to 230V to match other European countries.
 As this comes with a +10% tolerance, electrical equipment with a stated voltage of 240V is still fine to use on standard UK mains circuits.
-The majority of light bulbs are for use with mains circuits, except for ‘low voltage’ bulbs, which must be used with a compatible transformer (see below).
-All low voltage bulbs should be clearly stated as such on product listings and packaging.
+The majority of light bulbs are for use with mains circuits, except for ‘low voltage’ light bulbs, which must be used with a compatible transformer (see below).
+All low voltage light bulbs should be clearly stated as such on product listings and packaging.

 Bulbs that operate on a lower voltage than 230-240V must be used with a compatible transformer when installing on UK mains circuits.
-The transformer converts mains voltage to a lower voltage suitable for the bulbs, ensuring they function as designed and preventing damage to the bulbs and/or light fittings.
+The transformer converts mains voltage to a lower voltage suitable for the light bulbs, ensuring they function as designed and preventing damage to the light bulbs and/or light fittings.

 The volt-ampere (VA) rating is the maximum load (in watts) that a transformer can safely carry.
 For example, a 40VA transformer can handle up to 40-watts of electrical equipment, while a 10-60VA one can carry between 10 and 60 watts worth.
-Installing low voltage LED bulbs on a transformer designed for halogen lighting requires you to find the equivalent wattage (see above) for the LED bulbs, so as not to overload the transformer.
+Installing low voltage LED light bulbs on a transformer designed for halogen lighting requires you to find the equivalent wattage (see above) for the LED light bulbs, so as not to overload the transformer.

 Denotes the rate of power consumption of electrical equipment.
 A higher wattage equals greater power consumption.
 LED light bulbs have a stated wattage and lumen output, as well as an equivalent wattage (see above).